danielPerez97/Evence/README.md

 # Evence
 Android app that lets you generate and scan event qr codes.
+Written by Daniel Perez and Gabriel Del Carmen

 ### Preview